JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7970 days**.

-And here is a just a random fact -  **Maine is the toothpick capital of the world**.
+And here is a just a random fact -  **The first subway system in America was built in Boston, Massachusetts in 1897.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)